kammas/aws-playground/Notes on AC SAP/Notes.md

 ##  [Refresher] DNS Record Types (13:25)
 ##  [Refresher] Route 53 Public Hosted Zones (10:26)
 ##  [Refresher] Route 53 Health Checks (12:04)
+Health checks are separate from records, but are used by records<p>
+Health checkers are global.
+TCP, HTTP,HTTPS, with String Matching (body of response checked - the first 5120 bytes of the response)<p>
+Types of checks a)Endpoint that i specify, b)CloudWatch Alarms, c)Checks of checks (overall health - multi factor - e.g. less than X resources healthy)<p>
 ##  [Refresher] R53 Routing Policies (15:09)
+Simple: Routing to a single resource.
+An IP is fetched from a single record which has 1-N values<p>
+Failover: Two records of the same name and type.
+A primary and secondary.
+Each record has a health check.
+Primary always returned if healthy. <p>
+Weighted: Multiple records of the same name in the hosted zone, each with a weight value (higher weight - higher probability to fetch record)
+Useful for Load Balancing or testing new software versions<p>
+Latency-based: Multiple records with same name and type, specifying region of resource, R53 chooses resource from region with lowest latency <p>
+Geolocation: Multiple records with same name and type, specifying location DEFAULT/Continent/Country.
+Tries to find resource looking a match based on Country THEN Continent THEN Default.
+Helps fetching continent by location <p>
+Multi-value: Multiple records with same name + each health check.
+Returns all records that are healthy<p>
 ##  [**NEW**] Gateway Endpoint Refresher (11:41)
 ##  [**NEW**] Interface Endpoint Refresher (11:14)
 ##  VPC Endpoint Policies & Bucket Policies (12:11)